Yingluck cabinet: Cabinet Yingluck III

 The cabinet was again reshuffled on 27 October 2012.
-The new Ministers were sworn in by King Bhumibol Adulyadej at Siriraj Hospital where he resides.
+The new Ministers were sworn in by King Bhumibol Adulyadej at Siriraj Hospital where he resided.
 It was reportedly the first time that the King did not address the Council of Ministers in swearing in them.

 Cabinet Yingluck IV

 After another reshuffle, Yingluck's fifth cabinet was announced on 30 June 2013.